 There are plenty of activities to encourage you outside, with strolls on the Promenade and deck games both cruise traditions that have stood the test of time.
 The 360 degree promenade aboard Braemar is located on Lounge Deck 5, attracting a mixture of joggers and those who prefer a more leisurely pace.
-Sea views make workouts in the fitness centre far more pleasant than back home, and there are fitness classes available throughout the day.
+Sea views make workouts in the fitness centre far more pleasant than back home.
 Some can’t imagine anything worse than working out on holiday, preferring to relax in the Atlantis Spa instead.
 Featuring a sauna and steam room, along with an extensive treatment list, the small but perfectly formed spa area is a great place to escape and indulge.

 The pool area aboard Braemar is a fantastic wide-open space, with enough sun loungers for even the busiest sea days.
 Choose between two larger pools or head to one of two whirlpool Jacuzzis.
 A paddling pool just next to the main pool area is great for the kids who tend to come aboard with parents and grandparents during the summer holidays.

 You’ll enjoy a sense of camaraderie wherever you venture on Braemar, with the Coral Club and Morning Light Pub staying busy all day long.